List of arthropods

 s Emperor scorpion - The beefiest arthropod of them all, they shrug off blows that would fell lesser bugs.

-a Formicid - Rarely-seen humanoid ants who are most notable for their ability to burrow through solid rock.
+B Formicid - Rarely-seen humanoid ants who are most notable for their ability to burrow through rock walls.

 B Death scarab - Undead swarming vermin that drain life and speed with their bites.